konmik/konmik.github.io/content/post/managing_state_reactive_way.md

             .subscribe(this::updateView);
     }

-    // Call it from any thread, all the multithreading
+    // Call it from ANY thread, all the multithreading
     // will be handled by RxState.
     void onPagingUp(List<Currency> newItems) {
         state.apply(old -> {